 Born in Maine on March 12, 1979, George Joseph Ciccariello-Maher IV has been an assistant professor of political science at Drexel University since 2010.
 He has authored three books of his own and also has translated works by Latin American thinkers such as Enrique Dussel, a major figure in the “philosophy of liberation,” and Anibal Quijano, influential in the fields of decolonial studies and critical theory.

 While living in Cambridge, England from 2001-03, Ciccariello-Maher joined an anti-capitalist collective through which he took part in “anarchist and anti-war organizing.”
-He participated in 2009 demonstrations in Oakland protesting the police shooting of a young black man named Oscar Grant.
+He participated in 2009 demonstrations in Oakland protesting the fatal police shooting of a young black man named Oscar Grant.
 Further, Ciccariello-Maher was a member of a now-defunct organization called Bring the Ruckus, which aimed “to forge a path between the Leninist vanguard party favored by traditional Marxist parties and the loose ‘network’ model of organizing favored by many anarchists and activists.”

 In late 2016, Ciccariello-Maher drew national attention with a series of controversial comments which he posted on social media.
 On December 24, for instance, he tweeted that his wish for Christmas was “white genocide.”
 He followed that up with a December 25 tweet stating that “when the whites were massacred during the Haitian revolution, that was a good thing indeed.”
 Drexel University denounced the professor’s December 24 remark but refused to take disciplinary measures, citing his right to “freedom of expression.”
-Ciccariello-Maher subsequently described the tweet in question as a “satirical” commentary “about an imaginary concept, ‘white genocide,’” which he characterized as “an idea invented by white supremacists and used to denounce everything from interracial relationships to multicultural policies.”
+Ciccariello-Maher subsequently described the December 24th tweet as a “satirical” commentary “about an imaginary concept, ‘white genocide,’” which he characterized as “an idea invented by white supremacists and used to denounce everything from interracial relationships to multicultural policies.”
 “It is a figment of the racist imagination, it should be mocked, and I’m glad to have mocked it,” he added.

 In March 2017, Ciccariello-Maher again made headlines by tweeting that when he had recently watched a fellow airplane passenger give up his first-class seat to a uniformed serviceman, he (the professor) had to exercise considerable restraint in order “not to vomit or yell about Mosul.”
 (Mosul was an Iraqi city where recent U.S. airstrikes against ISIS terrorists had, in Ciccariello-Maher’s words, “incinerated an estimated 200 civilians.”)
 In a subsequent interview with Drexel University’s campus newspaper, The Triangle, Ciccariello-Maher described his tweet as “a very straightforward anti-war, anti-militaristic message” not only about the Mosul bombing, but “also about this general militarism in our culture.”